History

 The church was built in a dominant position, on a hill on the eastern slope of Mnich mountain.
 At the time of its construction, it was a typical early Gothic building with a rectangular long nave and a narrower, straight-ended, square chancel.
 It is not certain whether the west tower already existed in the first stage or it was added in the first half of the 14th century.
 In that century, however, a rectangular sacristy was certainly built on the north side.

-The interior of the church was originally illuminated by very narrow windows with small openings splayed on both sides (probably similar to the chancel window preserved in the eastern wall).
-The windows placed in the tower were distinguished: narrow, two-light, pierced on each side on the top floor, where bells were hung, and a large ogival window set in the western façade, filled with a stone tracery dividing them into three parts and three circles with trefoils.
-The entrance to the church led from the south to the nave through the ogival early Gothic portal.
-Another, in the gothic style, led from the chancel to the sacristy (probably transformed in the 19th century).
+The interior of the church was originally illuminated by very narrow, splayed on both sides windows with small openings, set in niches with slightly pointed, not semicircular heads.
+The windows located in the tower stood out: narrow, two-light, pierced on each side on the top floor, where the bells were hung, as well as a large ogival window embedded in the western façade, filled with stone tracery dividing it into three longitudinal parts topped with trefoils and the upper three circles with trefoils.
+The entrance to the church led from the south to the nave through an ogival early Gothic portal with prominent, moulded cornices.
+Another portal led from the chancel to the sacristy.

-Inside, a pointed-arched chancel arcade was equipped with cornices decorated with an unconventional ornament in the form of shallowly cut repeating triangles.
-Their tops point downwards on the left side of the arch and upwards on the right side.
-The nave of the church was not vaulted, but the stone vault, despite the lack of external buttresses, received a single bay of the presbytery.
-A cross vault was used with ribs fastened with a decorative boss and falling in the corners onto carved corbels.
+Inside the church, the pointed rood arcade was equipped with cornices, decorated with an unconventional ornament in the form of shallowly cut repeating triangles.
+Their tops were directed downwards on the left side of the arch and upwards on the right side.
+The nave of the church was not vaulted, but the brick vault, despite the lack of external buttresses, was built in a single bay of the chancel.
+A cross vault with wedge-shaped ribs was used, fastened with a rosette boss and supported at the corners on pyramidal corbels.
+The form of these corbels, as well as other architectural details (cornices of the southern portal, decorations of the cornices of the rood arcade) were related to the Premonstratensians from the Kláštor pod Znievom.
+In the western part of the nave in the Middle Ages there was a wooden gallery, accessible through a portal from the second floor of the tower.

-The walls, vaults and window jambs of the presbytery were covered around 1300-1320 with colorful polychromes, stylishly late Romanesque with a strong Byzantine influence.
-In addition to the figures of angels, on the chancel vault are figures of Christ and the Mother of God, and on the walls are the scene of Abraham’s Womb with kings David and Solomon, as well as other royal figures with musical instruments in their hands.
-In the nave, the walls are decorated with the Last Judgment cycle and the figures of St. John the Baptist and St. Martin.
+Immediately after the construction was completed, the church was only roughly plastered.
+Only consecration crosses were painted, placed on smoothed small fragments of plaster, which was a relatively common practice in the staged process of creating the decoration of medieval churches.
+The walls, vaults and window jambs of the chancel were covered with colorful polychromes around 1300-1320, placed on a thin layer of lime, in late Romanesque style with a strong Byzantine influence.
+In addition to the figures of angels, the figures of Christ and the Mother of God were depicted on the vault of the chancel, on the walls scenes of the Womb of Abraham with kings David and Solomon, as well as other royal figures with musical instruments in their hands.
+In the nave, the walls were decorated with the cycle of the Last Judgment and the figures of St. John the Baptist and St. Martin.
+In the lower strip of the chancel plinth, an illusory drapery popular in the Middle Ages was painted.

 Current state